 - Once liquid egg products are opened, they should be used immediately.

-These issues really depend on country to country.
+These issues really depend on, country to country.
 Meaning the general food safety of the egg farming processes.
-We suggest using a combination of each piece of advise:
+We suggest using a combination of each piece of advice: